atshayk/tamabot/README.md

 - Added new commands: purge, kick, ban, unban.

 <h2> next update? </h2>
-I'm working on v0.3 that will introduce economy!!!
-It's a bit confusing!!! :D
+The v0.3 will take some time.
+We are searching for a suitable database to store user's economy info.
+Stay tuned! :D

 <h2> roadmap </h2>
 the roadmap on trello is no longer maintained, i'll make a new roadmap here on github using project.